bitcoin-core/bitcoincore.org/README.md

   - `name:`      group name for unique article.
 Each translation must share the same group name, e.g. `october15-report`
   - `id:`        each article translation must have a unique ID.
 Use the language code + `-name` field. e.g. `en-october15-report`
-  - `permalink:` the ML permalink must include the language code, e.g. `/en/2015/12/31/report`.
+  - `permalink:` the must include the language code, end a trailing slash, e.g. `/en/2015/12/31/report/`.
   - `title:`     the translated title of the article
   - `type:`      the content type (`pages`, `posts`, `releases`, `meetings`, etc.)
   - `layout:`    the layout template (`page`, `post`, etc.)